andreapetkova/bubble-chart/README.md

 ## Usage

-The chart displays a set of bubbles with X and Y coordinates specified in the `mockData` array in the script.
+The chart displays a set of bubbles with X and Y coordinates specified in the `mockData` array in the `mockData.js` file.
 The size of each bubble is determined by a third value in the array.

 The chart also includes a set of X and Y axes, with tick marks and labels.
 The tick marks are spaced at intervals of 20, with the values labeled at each tick mark.